PratyushSingh1/Sentimental-Analysis-Flipkart-/README.md

 # Usage
-The project contains a Jupyter notebook file Flipkart Sentiment Analysis.ipynb that walks through the entire sentiment analysis process step-by-step.
+The project contains a Jupyter notebook file Flipkart_Sentimental_Analysis_Review.ipynb that walks through the entire sentiment analysis process step-by-step.
 To run the notebook, navigate to the project directory in your terminal and run:

 jupyter notebook